verafes/Python/README.md

 # python

-# Code challenges focused on improving skill and technique
+# Code challenges focused on improving skill and technique in Python

-# Completed_solutions